EPR laws by state at a glance

 Washington packaging EPR (E2SSB 5284)

 E2SSB 5284, Recycling Reform Act (2025).
 Fees are projected to begin 2029–2030.
-The de minimis exemption is <$5M revenue (effective Jan 1, 2031).
+The de minimis exemption is <1 ton OR <$5M global revenue OR agricultural employer under $5M in WA own-brand ag sales (any one qualifies; RCW 70A.208.020(16)).
 Maximum penalty: Ecology enforcement.
 Administered by Washington Ecology through Circular Action Alliance.
 Full Washington EPR compliance guide →

 States with pending EPR bills